The List, Pt. 2: N-Z

 Wawel Patisserie, 1413 St-Marc, 938-8388 (Downtown), 7070 Henri-Julien (@ Jean-Talon Market), 279-8289 (Little Italy), and 5499 Sherbrooke W., 483-1042 (Westmount)—Wawel’s phenomenal Polish doughnuts have been a staple of ours for years.
 Our favorite is the plum-filled doughnut, but that apricot one is pretty amazing, too.
 When they come out fresh, forget about it.
 I was once at their St-Marc store when a tray of 20 hot plum doughnuts was brought out onto the shop floor.
 There were four of us in the store at the time—myself and a party of three that I didn’t know.
 Between the four of us we cleaned off that tray in less than a minute.

-Wilensky’s Light Lunch, 34 Fairmount W., 271-0247 (Mile End)—As its name suggests, this is a lunch counter that’s open only weekdays until 4:00, and it looks like it hasn’t been changed since the ‘40s.
-Fabled to be one of the great hangover cures, the Wilensky Special is still well under $5.
-So what if it’s simply a pressed hot bologna sandwich with mustard?
+Wilensky’s Light Lunch, 34 Fairmount Ave.
+W., 271-0247 (Mile End)—As its name suggests, Wilensky's is a lunch counter--one that’s only open until 4:00, weekdays and Saturdays.
+It's now celebrating its 80th anniversary (going on 81), and with few exceptions it looks like its been preserved in amber since the ‘40s.
+One of Montreal's few truly great sandwiches, and a certified original, the Wilensky Special is still priced under $5.
+So what if it’s simply a pressed hot bologna and salami sandwich with mustard?
 Some days nothing else comes close.
-Order yours with Kraft cheese for the full experience.
+I recommend ordering yours with Kraft cheese and a side order of half-sours to get the full AEB-approved experience.
+And don't forget to order a fountain drink.
 An institution (sometimes in more than one sense), and not just because of The Apprenticeship of Duddy Kravitz.
-More on Wilenksky’s here. $ (2009)
+Beware of imitators--this is the real deal.
+More on Wilenksky’s here. $ (2013) AEB

 Thanks so much for posting more before I go to Montreal!
 This should keep me busy (and full) for a few days...